 Name: Rushidan Islam Rahman

 Rushidan Islam Rahman is a former Research Director of Bangladesh Institute of Development Studies (BIDS).
 She obtained her M.A. in Development Economics from the University of Sussex, England and Ph.D. from the Australian National University.
 She has published books, research monographs and articles on labour market issues, microfinance, agriculture and rural development, empowerment of women etc. She has been involved in collaborative studies with ILO, The World Bank, UNESCAP, ADB, IFPRI, FAO and UNDP.
-She is currently a Member of the Board of Directors, Bangladesh Bank, and has served as a member of many national policy making bodies including “Panel of Economists” for Five Year Plans, National Wage and Productivity Commission etc.
+She has served as a member of many policy making bodies of the government.
+She has been a member of Board of Directors, Bangladesh Bank and Member of “Panel of Economists” for Five Year Plans of Bangladesh, National Wage and Productivity Commission, etc.

 - Quazi Shahabuddin

 Quazi Shahabuddin is a former Director General of Bangladesh Institute of Development Studies (BIDS).
 He did his M.A. in Economics from Dhaka University in 1967, M.Sc. in Economics from London School of Economics and Political Science in 1975 and Ph.D. in Economics from McMaster University, Canada in 1982.
 He coedited two books and contributed chapters to a number of edited volumes.
 He also contributed numerous articles in national and international economic journals.
 He has been involved in research and consultancy works sponsored by the World Bank, Asian Development Bank, US AID, DFID, UNDP and IFPRI.
 He is currently teaching at East-West University, Dhaka.